 After being in the rain for a while, you start to see the difference in the rain.
 The tempo of the rain, the form and the shape of the drops, the sound it makes hitting the roof, the vision, form and shape of the rain when it reaches the ground or a water pond.
 See how the color of the sky changes along with the rain.
 Make a note of these various artistic forms of rain provided by mother nature.
 And see, if you can see the rainbow.

-12. Observe the Chefs of Blue Osa in Action, and Help Out in Preparation
+12. Watch the Chefs of Blue Osa Work Their Magic

 The Blue Osa kitchen is an open kitchen where something is continuously going on.
-For sure, as the amazing chefs keep the tables full with delicious meals for the hungry yogis 3-4 times a day.
-Ask to help out in the kitchen and learn from the masters.
+These amazing chefs work hard and with so much love to keep the tables full of delicious meals for the hungry yogis 3-4 times a day.

 13. Enjoy Your Meal

-At Blue Osa, we enjoy a family style meal 3 to 4 times a day, depending on the retreat program you are following.
-You should be mindful about eating on each and every meal, but especially when it rains.
-As you are not in a hurry to hit the pool or beach, so take the time to enjoy your meal, chew and taste every bite, and have a lively discussion with your fellow yogis.
+At Blue Osa, we enjoy a family style meal, eating around a big table each day.
+You should be mindful about eating during each and every meal, but especially when it rains.
+As you are not in a hurry to hit the pool or beach, take the time to enjoy your meal, chew and taste every bite, and have a lively discussion with your fellow yogis.
 See the Blue Osa menu, and check out their awesome recipes.

 14. Journal, Draw and Color Away with Coloring Books

 If you have previewed the packing list for Blue Osa, you are aware that we encourage you to bring along a journal, where you can take notes and write your journey and experiences here at Blue Osa.
 This is quite a unique place and most of the yogis/guests here have realized something to write down and take with them.
 So what would be a better day to journal, than a calm rainy day?
 Get comfy, take a cup of tea and observe your journey, your mind, thoughts, and feelings.